usuallycwdillon/george/documentation/simulationProcess.md

     1. Borders
     1. Diplomatic Exchange
     1. Alliances
-    1. (Future accomodation for Trade and IGO membership)
+    1. (Future accommodation for Trade and IGO membership)
 1. Create _Leadership_ objects for _States_ and add them to the schedule.
     1. _Leadership_ and _Polities_ know each other
     1. Configure _Leadership_ to match Polity IV Data information (incomplete)